Skip to main content

 Key Points

-2. "use": "@cloudbase/framework-plugin-function" indicates that the @cloudbase/framework-plugin-function cloud function plugin is used here to deploy and manage cloud functions.
+2. "use": "@cloudbase/framework-plugin-function" indicates the use of the @cloudbase/framework-plugin-function cloud function plugin for deploying and managing cloud functions.

-Using the Cloud Database Plugin
+Use the Database Plugin

 {